Women's empowerment: Building relationships

 In addition, feminists, specifically feminist organizers, focus on building relationships as a medium for creating women empowerment.
 Scholars claim that building relationships results in empowerment because the increasing presence of power gaps in society are due to the lack of relationships that are needed to bridge them.
 When it comes to forming and maintaining relationships, there needs to be a balance of both collaboration and conflict between the two parties.
 Conflict commonly arises in situations where community members attempt to build relationships with external power figures like government representatives.

 Fostering a space for collaboration as well as deliberation of conflicting ideas is important because sorting out disagreements allows for the formation of trust between the parties.
 In addition, conflict individually benefits the women participants because it fosters problem-solving skills and opens them to a new pool of knowledge and perspectives on society.
 Scholars observe that building relationships has a depoliticizing tendency as the activity does not directly challenge the oppressive structures affecting women.
 A specific observation of this depoliticizing tendency is story telling.
 When building relationships, feminists encourage women participants to share their personal experiences involving gender oppression, rather than deliberate about strategies to approach the oppressive system.

+An organization, "I Live Here Project", commits itself to making sure basic human rights are being met in communities around the world.
+Its goals are to "speak with" rather than "speak for" because "us" vs "them" builds a unified voice.
+They don't want to impose western feminist ideals, but instead give these women tools.

+Imposing western feminist ideals, can fail to account for cultural differences and perspectives.
+The goal is to use these perspectives to expand people's knowledge and tell unheard and accurate stories.